JakeWharton/u2020/README.md

 swipe from the right of the screen.
 From here you can change and view all of the developer options of the application.

+The drawer is provided by the simple interface `AppContainer`.
+This is an indirection that the single activity uses to fetch its container into which it can place its content.
+The default implementation returns the Android-provided content view.
+The 'debug' version overrides this with `DebugAppContainer` which is responsible for creating the drawer, adding it to the activity, and returning its content view group.
+It also injects all of the developer objects and binds them to controls in the drawer.

 The most notable feature the 'debug' version exposes is the concept of endpoints.
 Using the spinner at the top of the drawer, you can change the endpoint to which the app communicates.
 We also expose a false endpoint named "Mock Mode" which simulates an in-memory server inside the app.
 This "Mock